cloudControl/documentation/Platform Documentation.md

 web: bundle exec rails server -p $PORT
 ~~~

-If you want to use Puma as application server, the ``Procfile`` would look like this:
+If you wanted to use Puma as application server, the ``Procfile`` would look like this:
 ~~~
 web: bundle exec puma -p $PORT
 ~~~

-Keep in mind, that the filename ``Procfile` is case-sensitive and that it is not possible to launch background workers in normal clones.
+Keep in mind, that the filename ``Procfile`` is case-sensitive and that it is not possible to launch background workers in normal clones.
 See the next section on more information about launching background workers.

 ## Scheduled Jobs and Background Workers